deep-learning-mit/staging/_posts/2023-11-08-increasing-context-length-for-transformers.md

 where $l$ is a parameter chosen to be close to $\sqrt{n}$.
 Since only $O(l)$ tokens are attended upon for each token $i$, this results in the $O(n \cdot l) = O(n\sqrt{n})$ runtime.
 Child et al. showed that the sparse transformer can be applied to a wide range of fields, including image, text, and music, where it can be used to possess audio sequences over 1 million timestamps long.

 #### Longformer
 Longformer<d-cite key="beltagy2020longformer"/> applies a dilated sliding window to capture local attention patterns and reduce overall attention cost to $O(n\cdot{w})$ for window size $w$.
-Across successive attention layers, gaps are introduced between different elements of the sliding window—thus expanding the receptive field to thousands of tokens even for small dilation factors.
-Longformer uses global tokens in order to allow the model to generalize to different language modeling tasks.
+Across successive attention layers, gaps are placed between different elements of the sliding window—thus expanding the receptive field to thousands of tokens even for small dilation factors.
+In order to generalize to different language modeling tasks, Longformer introduces global tokens that attend upon every other token.
 These global tokens are analogous to the different input representations used by language models for different tasks; for example, BERT appends a ```<CLS>``` token to the start of every input in classification tasks.
 Despite using sparse attention contexts, Longformer was able to outperform state-of-the-art model RoBERTa on several long document benchmarks.

 #### BigBird
 BigBird<d-cite key="zaheer2021big"/> combines three different fixed attention patterns to achieve $O(n)$ complexity, being